-The Five Provocations are intended to focus transformation on areas where radical change can make a difference to peoples' wellbeing.
+The Five Provocations focus on transformation and where radical change can make a difference to peoples' wellbeing.

-Following our Think Tank in October 2015, the Academy has developed Five Provocations for the Future of Health and Social Care.
-These themes are by no means all-encompassing, but are intended to focus transformation on key areas where radical change can make a difference to the wellbeing of Scottish people.
+The Academy’s work is driven by the Five Provocations, and we aim to embody these in our work.
+These are intended to focus transformation on key areas where radical change can make a difference to the wellbeing of Scottish people.
 The five provocations are:

 - Courageous leadership – Ambitious, focused and inspiring leadership to transform and develop support and services and create the conditions for everyone to thrive.

 - Nurturing transformation – Transformation requires patience: it takes time to forge relationships, to embed change and to realise long term benefits.